mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

     executable: plugin.exe
 ```

 This manifest gives the server the location of our executable within our bundle.
+(Note that you may alternatively use `plugin.json`, as shown in [../../webapp/hello-world/](../../webapp/hello-world/).)

 Bundle the manifest and executable into a tar file: